 "Dwelling, [Multi-Family.
-A building containing three or more dwelling or lodging units that is not a hotel.]
+A building containing three or more dwelling or ledging units that is not a hotel.]
 Multi-Unit.
 Three or more dwelling units contained in a single building.
 Use of a multi-unit dwelling includes the occupancy of each dwelling unit in the multi-unit dwelling by one family for non-transient occupancy for residential purposes and permissible accessory uses.
-If permitted in the underlying zoning district, multi-unit dwellings may include spaces for nonresidential uses; provided that these nonresidential uses will be regulated as a separate land use."
+If permitted in the underlying zoning district, multi-unit dwellings may include spaces for nonresidential uses; provided that these nonresidential uses will be regulated as separate land uses."